Gui-Ferraz/nodejs_alura_backend/notes.md

 # Google Cloud

-_services.sh_ is a script file that is responsible for running some Google Cloud services.
+_services.sh_ is a script that execute certain Google Cloud services.

-Deploying project into Google Cloud:
+Deploying project to Google Cloud:

 First clone the project repository using `git clone https://github.com/Gui-Ferraz/project-name`.
 Then go to project directory (`cd project-name`) and run `bash services.sh`.